Frequently Asked Questions

 What happens next?

-Soon after your Choice Appointment, you will receive a letter from the Crossroads worker.
-This letter will review what you have discussed and outline the Choice Point you have reached.
+Soon after your Choice Appointment, we will send you a letter.
+This letter will review what you have discussed with us and outline the Choice Point (goal) you have reached.

-Sometimes the Choice Appointment is enough help for you, if not we will work with you to decide which services make sense.
-There are situations where other resources in the community are better suited to your needs.
+Note: Some find the Choice Appointment is all the help they need, but if that isn’t the case for you we will work with you to decide which services make sense.
+There are situations where other resources in the community are better suited to a family’s needs.
 We will advise you, and if Crossroads is your best fit then we will schedule a Partnership Appointment.

 What is a Partnership Appointment?

-What if it turns out Crossroads is not the best service for my child and family?
+What if it turns out Crossroads Children’s Mental Health Centre is not the best service for my child and family?

 Crossroads works collaboratively with many community partners and we will work with you to find other services that are better suited to your family.
 There is an online mental health resource directory that is very helpful at www.eMentalHealth.ca.
 Ottawa also has a parent navigation service called the Parents’ Lifeline of Eastern Ontario.
 It is staffed by parents who have needed help for their child(ren) and have navigated the mental health system.
 If you are looking for help understanding mental health services, or need support for yourself, please give them a call at 613-321-3211.
 Their email address is email@example.com and the website can be found at www.pleo.on.ca.